emberjs/ember-test-waiters/README.md

 ## Installation

 ```
-ember install ember-test-waiters
+ember install @ember/test-waiters
 ```

 ## Quickstart

-`ember-test-waiters` uses a minimal API to provide waiting functionality.
+`@ember/test-waiters` uses a minimal API to provide waiting functionality.
 This minimal API can be composed to accommodate various complex scenarios.

 ### buildWaiter function